TekOnline

 ESPHome will generate a basic config for you.

-Open the device you just created, then click Edit and replace the generated YAML with the following.
+Open the device you just created, click Edit, and replace the generated YAML with the following V2 config.

 esphome: